Moose2Model/Moose2Model/src/RWMooseDiagram.package/RWDiagramElementGroup.class/README.md

 I have a list with all diagram elements that are stored.
-I am slow when elements are to be searched with method apply:toAttributeAndReplaceElement: so I should be replaced with a optimized version of me.
+I have a list of all elements: elementList.
+This list has a uniqueKey I am now optimized when elements are to be searched with method apply:toAttributeAndReplaceElement.